 Part of what makes the private listening mode possible is that Roku's remote works via Wi-Fi Direct, rather than standard infrared or even Bluetooth.
 That means you don't have to point the remote at the box, plus you're free to stash the Roku in a cabinet.
 Roku even sells a $10 mount if you want to stick the box on the back of your TV.
 And if you're using a universal remote, such as a Harmony, note that the Roku 3 still has an infrared receiver, so it's still compatible.

 And new tech aside, Roku deserves credit for keeping its remote simple, especially when there's always a temptation to add more buttons.
 The buttons are well laid out, with the exception of the OK button, which I'd prefer in the center of the directional pad.
 The remote can do motion-sensing (a la the Wiimote), but aside from Angry Birds, I haven't seen that feature used anywhere else.

 Finally, the Roku 3 can also be controlled by Roku's excellent smartphone app.
 Rather than merely providing the same buttons available on the remote, Roku's app lets you browse your channels directly, stopping you from having to constantly look from your phone to your TV.
-There's even an option to "push" photos and music saved on your smartphone to the Roku, delivering a limited AirPlay-like functionality.
+There's even an option to "push" photos, videos, and music saved on your smartphone to the Roku, delivering a limited AirPlay-like functionality.

 What can you watch?
-Nearly everything but YouTube and iTunes
+Nearly everything

-Roku offers more than 750 "channels," which is hundreds more than any competitor.
-And while a lot of those channels are are filler -- or, at least, extremely specialized -- there's a ton of good stuff.
+Roku offers more than 1,000 "channels," which is hundreds more than any competitor.
+And while a lot of those channels are filler -- or, at least, extremely specialized -- there's a ton of good stuff.
 Highlights are below; Roku has a full list.
 Note, of course, that most of the really good ones require separate paid subscriptions.